gavinmcnair/jksTrustInit/README.md

 ## Motivation

-To do this in the conventional way you need to use an insecure Java container which is large and execute multiple java keystore commands.
-This container is a single binary on a scratch container.
+In the conventional way we need to use an insecure Java container which often contains an entire Linux operating system.

+This already large insecure container then has to execute multiple java keystore commands.

+In comparison this container is a single binary build upon a scratch container.
+Its much smaller and has far less security implications.

 It should be both quick and reliable.